HactarCE/Hyperspeedcube/crates/README.md

 Hyperspeedcube consists of many crates, split into several categories and ordered from highest-level to lowest-level.
 Each crate contains a `README.md` with more info about it.

+> [!WARNING]
+> As of Feb 2026, this document is out-of-date.
+TODO: update this document.

 [dev.hypercubing.xyz](https://dev.hypercubing.xyz/) may contain other useful information.

 ## User interface